florianbuetow/batch-transcribe-with-whisper-local/README.md

 ## Troubleshooting

+- **Debugging**: If you create a virtual environment, you can run the `transcribe_all.sh` script directly to see any issues without docker in the way.
+Just ensure to `pip install -r requirements.txt` first and edit the `transcribe_all.sh` script to replace the absolute paths with relative ones.
+See inside the script for more details.
 - **File format**: Ensure that your audio files are in `.wav` or `.mp3` format.
 Other formats may not be supported by Whisper.
 - **Docker issues**: Ensure Docker is properly installed and running.
 Verify by checking the Docker version with `docker --version`.